ibm-cloud-docs/containers/cs_tutorial_vpc.md

         ibmcloud ks cluster ls --provider vpc-classic
         ```
         {: pre}
-    2. Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the first file in the `KUBECONFIG` environment variable.
+    2. Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the last file in the `KUBECONFIG` environment variable.
         ```
         ibmcloud ks cluster config --cluster myvpc-cluster
         ```